alaa0000/sieve-of-eratosthenes/README.md

-# TouchBistro Full Stack Challenge
+# Sieve of Eratosthenes Full Stack Challenge

 * To install the npm modules, run: `npm run update`<br />
 * To start the application, run: `npm start`<br />